mosip/mosip-infra/deployment/v3/external/postgres/README.md

 On AWS:
 * Provision a Postgres RDS instance on AWS depending on scale of deployment
 * CAUTION: Do check the costs of RDS before deploying.
-* For non-production env you may want to install Postgres yourself as given [here](../on-prem/README.)

 ## Native
 Follow Postgres installation procedure of your choice.
 Make sure high availability, replication and other reliability factors are taken care.